Cannons Wood F.C.: History

 Formed as DTFC in 2019 by AFTV contributor, Liam Goodenough, the club initially entered the Essex Alliance League.
 In January 2022, the club announced they had applied to the Football Association to rebrand the club after gaining promotion into Step 6 of the non-league pyramid.
 Later that year, the club was admitted into the Eastern Counties League Division One South under the new name of Cannons Wood.
 The name originates from the nearby Canons Brook estate in Harlow.

 Ground

 In 2020, the club entered a groundsharing agreement with Harlow Town to play at the Harlow Arena.
 However, following the suspension of football activities at Harlow Town, in December 2022 Cannons Wood began playing their home games at Goffs Lane, Cheshunt, the former home of Broxbourne Borough.

+In March 2023, it was announced that Cannons Wood would be groundsharing with Aveley at Parkside for the 2023–24 season.